dmikey/snapsdk/README.md

 # SnapSDK

+> ⚠️ **Early Development** - This project is not production ready.
+APIs and features may change significantly.

 **Experience the next level of SDK generation with SnapSDK!** Think of it as "Apollo for SDKs" — a schema-first approach to generating type-safe, multi-language SDK libraries from a single specification file.

 SnapSDK provides a streamlined process for generating SDK Stub Files across multiple languages, using a spec format inspired by OpenAPI but optimized for library/SDK development rather than HTTP APIs.